Len Goodman: Personal life

 Goodman married his dancing partner Cherry Kingston in 1972, but they divorced in 1987.
 He then had a long-term relationship with a woman named Lesley, whom he described as the ex-wife of "a bloke called Wilf Pine who had managed the band Black Sabbath".
 Goodman and Lesley's son, James William Goodman, was born on 26 January 1981, but at the age of 12 moved with his mother back to her native Isle of Wight after his parents had separated.
 As of 2012, James started Latin and ballroom dancing at his father's Goodman Dance Centre.

 On 30 December 2012, Goodman married his companion of more than ten years, Sue Barrett, a 47-year-old dance teacher, in a small ceremony at Mosimann's, a London dining club.

 Goodman was a West Ham United fan and was featured on the BBC football show Football Focus on 26 September 2009.
 He was also a keen cricket fan and in May 2009 took part in a celebrity Ashes cricket match in Van Nuys, California.

 In October 2011, Goodman appeared on the BBC's Who Do You Think You Are?, in which he discovered that one of his maternal ancestors was a silk-weaver who died a pauper in the Bethnal Green workhouse.
 Goodman's great-great-grandfather, Josef/Joseph Sosnowski, came from Poland, where he fought in the anti-tsarist November uprising, for which he was awarded the Virtuti Militari, Poland's highest military decoration for heroism and courage.
 After finding out about his ancestry, Goodman said: "I feel no different, I look no different, I am no different and yet I'm not what I thought I was.
 I thought that I was truly an Anglo-Saxon, English through and through."

 In March 2009, Goodman was diagnosed with prostate cancer, which was treated surgically at a London hospital.
 In 2020, he underwent surgery for a small facial melanoma.

 Through his son James, Goodman became a grandfather in 2015 when his granddaughter Alice was born; his grandson Jack was born four years later in 2019.

 Death

 Goodman died from prostate cancer that metastasized to his bones.
-He died at a hospice in Royal Tunbridge Wells on 22 April 2023, three days before his 79th birthday.
-Fellow Strictly judge Bruno Tonioli paid tribute to Goodman on social media.
+He died at a hospice in Royal Tunbridge Wells on 22 April 2023, at the age of 78.
+Fellow Strictly and Dancing With the Stars judge Bruno Tonioli paid tribute to Goodman on social media.
 Strictly presenter Claudia Winkleman called Goodman "a class act" who was full of "twinkle, warmth and wit".